Contributors to Poetry Salzburg Review P

 PATRICIA PRIME is a teacher and writes reviews,poetry, and articles.
 She is co-editor of the New Zealand haiku magazine,winterSPIN.
 Her most recent publications are a collection of poems, Accepting Summer, and two collaborative collections of haiku: Every Drop Stone Pebbleand Deuce.
 She recently edited an anthology of New Zealand poetry called Something Between Breaths.
 [PSR 3]

 D. A. PRINCE lives in Leicestershire and London.
-Her second full-length collection, Common Ground (HappenStance, 2014), won the East Midlands Book Award 2015.
-A pamphlet, Bookmarks (HappenStance), was published in 2018; her third collection, The Bigger Picture, will be published by HappenStance in November 2022.
+Her second full-length collection, Common Ground, won the East Midlands Book Award 2015.
+A pamphlet, Bookmarks, was published in 2018 and her third full-length collection, The Bigger Picture, in 2022 (all HappenStance).
 Her poems have appeared in The Rialto, Stand, The North, Magma, The Dark Horse, The Frogmore Papers, Long Poem Magazine and she reviews for The North, Under the Radar, South, London Grip, and The High Window.
-[PSR 39]
+[PSR 39] [PSR 41]

 SAMUEL PRINCE was born in Dewsbury, West Yorkshire, in 1980 and now lives and works in London.
 His poems have appeared in Mimesis, Nthposition, Read This, South Bank Poetry, and Under the Radar.
 [PSR 30]